How to apply for a Student Loan

 NJ CLASS loans are offered through the New Jersey Higher Education Student Assistance Authority (HESAA).
 These loans are credit based loans and you may require a co-signer.
 You can apply for the NJ CLASS loan on line at www.hesaa.org.

 Due to RVCC's low cost of attendance students will not often require an alternative loan.
 These loans are credit based and often have repayment options that are more restrictive then the Stafford loans.
 If a student would like to borrow an Alternative Loan they will need to contact the lender of their choice to begin the loan process.
-Once the loan is complete our office will send the student a Loan Request Form (LRF).
-Upon completing and returning the RVCC Loan Request form (.pdf). the financial aid office will certify the loan if the student is eligible.
+We recommend students to only borrow what they need for direct costs (tuition, books and fees).
+Once your loan is approved we will be notified by your lender to process the loan.
+The loan will be certified based on your request.

 Parent Loans - Federal Parent Loan for Undergraduate Students (PLUS)